ABOUT SIBAYA COASTAL PRECINCT

 Most of all, Sibaya Coastal Precinct was conceptualised as a living, vibrant community.
 This is not just somewhere for people to come home to each night, but a place where people can work, live and play.
 Fully-realised, this coastal precinct will contain offices, shops, restaurants, educational institutions and recreational opportunities and more to complement the residential offering.
 And we wanted this to be a welcoming place for visitors and residents alike.
 The name ‘Sibaya’ means kraal, and this idea of being a place to come together is woven through everything we do.

-A built environment is something that is developed and evolves over time.
-It develops and evolves with time.
-It responds to its context.
-It’s shaped by the people who use it every day.
-That’s why in conceptualising the architectural guidelines for Sibaya Coastal Precinct, we haven’t simply compiled a list of rules.
+The built environment develops and evolves over time while responding to its context and landscape.
+It’s shaped by the people who use it every day and that’s why in conceptualising the architectural guidelines for Sibaya Coastal Precinct, we haven’t simply compiled a list of rules.
 We’ve captured what it is we believe this place could be through a sensitive approach to architecture and shared this understanding with others to be interpreted in the different developments.

 From a technical perspective, we believe responding to the local climate and landscape is more important than conforming to a theme or style.
 As a general rule, we advocate the use of natural ventilation and lighting wherever possible, as well as including water-harvesting and energy saving features in buildings.
 In terms of aesthetics, buildings should be designed so that they are embedded in the landscape not in conflict with it.
 Natural or earth coloured materials are key to provide a seamless experience, and a nature-inspired colour palette has been chosen to complement this.
 This approach gives individuals and developers the freedom to create a range of built forms, all unified by a common feeling and approach.